 There are plenty of activities, attractions, shopping, trips and excursions you can do when you stay in Los Balcones.
 There are many things to do and see and places to visit and explore.

-Los Balcones is also very popular as people come here to visit and holiday.
+Los Balcones is also very popular as people come here to visit and spend a holiday.
 Nearby attractions include many popular golf courses and sandy beaches just 3 km away.

 Los Balcones has its own facilities close by at the Filton shopping centre with amenities such as shops, banks, supermarkets (Carrefour), opticians etc. The Habeneras shopping complex in Torrevieja includes household names such as H&M, C&A and Zara.

 Nearby Torrevieja has a marina, market and pedestrianised sea front area (promenade) very popular with Spanish families for their traditional evening stroll.
 There are lots of restaurants, tapas bars and shops.
 It is very Spanish, there are no package tours here.
 You can get to Torrevieja from Los Balcones urbanisation (urbanization) by the local bus service or local taxi service.